Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Introduction

-Furthermore, when $w$ is a non periodic cutting sequence the sequence $(s_i)_{i\in \mathbb{N}}$ can be uniquely recovered from the knowledge of $w$. \end{theorem} Theorem \ref{thm:main_characterization}, which is proved as Theorem \ref{thm:substitutionscharacterization} in \S \ref{sec:generation_characterization},\footnote{We remark that Theorem \ref{thm:substitutionscharacterization} the notation used is slightly different than the statement above, in particular the substitutions are labeled by two indices $i,j$ and similarly the entries $s_i$ are pairs of indices which code the two simpler Farey maps, see \S \ref{sec:generation_characterization} for details.} and the relation with itineraries mentioned above, which is proved by Proposition \ref{prop:itineraries_vs_sectors}, provide the desired $\mathcal{S}-$adic characterization of \bm cutting sequences (recall the discussion on $\mathcal{S}-$adic systems in the paragraph following equation \eqref{Sturmian:substitutions_char} previously in this introduction).
+Furthermore, when $w$ is a non periodic cutting sequence the sequence $(s_i)_{i\in \mathbb{N}}$ can be uniquely recovered from the knowledge of $w$. \end{theorem} {We remark that \eqref{intersection} gives the $\mathscr{S}-$adic presentation as a limit of finite sequences, which is equivalent to the result given in \eqref{limit} in the statement of Theorem \ref{firstversion} at the beginning of the paper. } Theorem \ref{thm:main_characterization}, which is proved as Theorem \ref{thm:substitutionscharacterization} in \S \ref{sec:generation_characterization},\footnote{We remark that Theorem \ref{thm:substitutionscharacterization} the notation used is slightly different than the statement above, in particular the substitutions are labeled by two indices $i,j$ and similarly the entries $s_i$ are pairs of indices which code the two simpler Farey maps, see \S \ref{sec:generation_characterization} for details.} and the relation with itineraries mentioned above, which is proved by Proposition \ref{prop:itineraries_vs_sectors}, provide the desired $\mathcal{S}-$adic characterization of \bm cutting sequences (recall the discussion on $\mathcal{S}-$adic systems in the paragraph following equation \eqref{Sturmian:substitutions_char} previously in this introduction) and is indeed the main result of our work.

 We remark also that Theorem \ref{thm:main_characterization} provides an algorithmic way to test (in infinitely many steps) if a sequence belongs to the closure of cutting sequences.
 The sequence $(s_i)_{i\in \mathbb{N}}$ can be recovered algorithmicaly when $w$ is a cutting sequence and hence infinitely derivable and is the sequence of indices of diagrams in which the successive derivatives of $w$ are admissible (see Definition \ref{def:seq_sectors} in Section \ref{sec:sectors_sequences}).